 What you can expect to experience while on the job

-Overall employment of advertising, promotions, and marketing managers is projected to grow 10 percent from 2020 to 2030, about as fast as the average for all occupations.
-About 31,100 openings for advertising, promotions, and marketing managers are projected each year, on average, over the decade.
+Overall employment of advertising, promotions, and marketing managers is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.
+About 35,300 openings for advertising, promotions, and marketing managers are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.Read More

 Gray states indicate no data available

 People in this career achieve this level of education.